davepruitt/ScoreKeeper_Flutter/README.md

 # ScoreKeeper_Flutter

-A Flutter version of my ScoreKeeper app, mostly as an exercise in learning Flutter development
+A Flutter version of my ScoreKeeper app.